 This batch was my favorite and the most evenly cooked of the three.
 The muffins had nicely rounded tops, a light tender crumb, and golden outsides.

 Because the Breville Smart Oven Pro’s manual suggests the bottom rack placement for baked goods like cakes we made a second batch changing only the rack placement to see if the muffins were any different.

-The muffins baked on the bottom rack had high peaks, harder edges, and were slightly overcooked after just 10 minutes.
+The muffins baked on the bottom rack had high peaks, and harder edges, and were slightly overcooked after just 10 minutes.

 Here’s a look at the muffins side-by-side and a peek at the ones we baked with convection later in the post.